Innovative and Collegial Environments Attract and Retain the Best Faculty

-The Ohio State University is a premier employer that provides exceptional rewards, including start-up packages and medical, dental, and vision benefits.
+The Ohio State University is a premier employer that provides exceptional rewards, including medical, dental, and vision benefits.
 The university’s competitive salaries and benefits packages include generous retirement plans, substantial tuition assistance for employees and their dependents, wellness initiatives, and more.
 Please visit hr.osu.edu/benefits for detailed information.

 The College of Dentistry’s atmosphere is one of collaboration and inclusiveness, where differences in thought and experience are embraced and celebrated.